-VICTOR P. H. HO Company Secretary Appointed 5 February 2004 Qualifications BCom, LLB (Western Australia), CTA Experience Mr Ho has been in Executive roles with a number of ASX listed companies across the investments, resources and technology sectors over the past 17+ years.
+VICTOR P. H. HO Company Secretary Appointed 5 February 2004 Qualifications BCom, LLB (Western Australia), CTA Experience Victor Ho has been in Executive roles with a number of ASX-listed companies across the investments, resources and technology sectors over the past 18+ years.
 Mr Ho is a Chartered Tax Adviser (CTA) and previously had 9 years' experience in the taxation profession with the Australian Tax Office (ATO) and in a specialist tax law firm.
-Mr Ho has been actively involved in the investment management of listed investment companies (as an Executive Director and or a member of the Investment Committee), the structuring and execution of a number of corporate, M&A and international joint venture (in South America, Indonesia and the Middle East) transactions, capital raisings and capital management initiatives and has extensive experience in public company administration, corporations' law and stock exchange compliance and investor/shareholder relations.
-Special Responsibilities Member of the Investment Committee and Secretary of the Audit and Remuneration Committees Relevant interest in shares 50,000 ordinary shares (held indirectly) Other positions held in listed entities Executive Director and Company Secretary of Orion Equities Limited (ASX:OEQ) (Secretary since 2 August 2000 and Director since 4 July 2003) Executive Director and Company Secretary of Queste Communications Ltd (ASX:QUE) (Secretary since 30 August 2000 and Director since 3 April 2013) (3) Executive Director and Company Secretary of Strike Resources Limited (ASX:SRK) (Director since 24 January 2014 and Company Secretary since 1 October 2015) (4) Company Secretary of Keybridge Capital Limited (ASX:KBC) (since 11 October 2016) Former position in other listed entities in past 3 years Company Secretary of Alara Resources Limited (ASX: AUQ) (4 April 2007 to 31 August 2015)
+Mr Ho has been actively involved in the investment management of listed investment companies (as an Executive Director and/or a member of the Investment Committee), the structuring and execution of a number of corporate, M&A and international joint venture (in South America, Indonesia and the Middle East) transactions, capital raisings and capital management initiatives and has extensive experience in public company administration, corporations' law and stock exchange compliance and investor/shareholder relations.
+Special Responsibilities Member of the Investment Committee and Secretary of the Audit and Remuneration Committees Relevant interest in shares 50,000 ordinary shares (held indirectly) Other positions held in listed Executive Director and Company Secretary of: entities (1) Orion Equities Limited (ASX:OEQ) (Secretary since 2 August 2000 and Director since 4 July 2003) (2) Queste Communications Ltd (ASX:QUE) (Secretary since 30 August 2000 and Director since 3 April 2013) (3) Strike Resources Limited (ASX:SRK) (Director since 24 January 2014 and Secretary since 1 October 2015) Company Secretary of Keybridge Capital Limited(ASX:KBC) (since 13 October 2016) Former position in other listed entities in past 3 years Company Secretary of Alara Resources Limited (ASX:AUQ) (4 April 2007 to 31 August 2015)